QubesOS/qubes-doc/en/customization/windows-template.md

 Windows update
 --------------------------

 I recommend disabling windows update (Never Check for Update) because checking for updates will start every time you start an AppVM if you don't started your template after some days.

 Running windows update is also apparently IO hungry.

 Of course I recommend starting the template regularly and checking manually for updates.

 System properties
 ---------------------------

-Advanced => Performances:
+Right click on computer and go to Properties > Advanced > Performances:

  * If your don't care about visual effect, in Visual Effect select "Adjust for best performance"
  * I personnally tweak the page file size to win some place on my root.

     In Advanced>Performances>Advanced tab, change Virtual memory:
-        # unselect automatically manage paging file size for all drive
+        1. unselect automatically manage paging file size for all drive
-        # click on drive C:
+        2. click on drive C:
-        # select no paging file
+        3. select no paging file
-        # click on set
+        4. click on set
-        # click on drive d:
+        5. click on drive d:
-        # select customer size
+        6. select customer size
-        # use an initial size of 500 and a max size of 1000.
+        7. use an initial size of 500 and a max size of 1000.
 If the page file is too small, you will notify a low memory pop up when working on windows.
 In this case, it often means that you should extend your AppVM RAM.

  * System Protection

-    Here you can disable Shadow Folder because it has little sense in case of qubes because we do backup regularly of AppVMs/TemplateVMs and we can revert at least one template change if we break something.
+    Here you can disable Shadow Folder because it has little sense in case of qubes because

+      * we do backup regularly of AppVMs/TemplateVMs;
+      * we can revert at least one template change if we break something.

     Select drives where system protection is enabled and click Configure.
 "Turn of system protection" "Delete all restore points"

  * Remote

     Unselect Allow Remote Assistance connetions to this computer.

 Task scheduler
 -----------------------

 Open the task scheduler and *disable* the following tasks.

 If you remove these tasks they may be recreated automatically by various windows management tools (such as defragmentation)

  * Autochk: All
  * Application Experience: All